camillonunez1998/DevOps-project/README.md

 ## Authentication & Security

-AWS credentials are required by both Terraform and the backend application.
-Terraform utilizes the credentials stored in ~/.aws/credentials on your local machine to provision the infrastructure.
-The backend requires these credentials to be defined as environment variables in ./api/.env to access the S3 bucket.
-In accordance with security best practices, both sets of credentials follow the Principle of Least Privilege (PoLP).
+AWS credentials are required by Terraform and the backend.
+Terraform utilizes the credentials stored in `~/.aws/credentials` on your local machine to provision the AWS cloud infrastructure.
+On the other hand, the backend requires credentials to be defined as environment variables in `./api/.env` to access the S3 bucket.
+In accordance with security best practices, two different users were defined for each one of these needs with both sets of credentials following the Principle of Least Privilege (PoLP).